Top 8 Largest Snakes in Africa

 This snake is the sixth largest snake in Africa and the largest viper.
 It is also scientifically known as Bitis Gabonica.

-The Gaboon viper is an extremely vicious and the most venomous snake in Africa.
+The Gaboon viper is an extremely vicious and venomous snake in Africa.
 It has the longest fangs of all the species of snakes.
 In addition, this snake has two horns on its wide, leaf-shaped head and a chunky body.

 Unlike other snakes, this creature is very gentle.
 When carefully handled, it doesn’t bite or hiss.
 They hunt by ambush at night, and it takes them hours to hunt for their prey.
-Usually, vipers feed on mammals, rodents, rabbits, and various birds.
+Usually, vipers feed on mammals, rodents, rabbits, and birds.

 Unlike other snakes, the Gaboon viper gives birth to babies, not eggs.
 They gave birth to more than 40 babies.